-With regard to the National Student Financial Aid Scheme (Nsfas) that is to disburse student allowances, more than 400 000 applications were received between the opening of applications period in September and the closing of applications on December 3.
+With regard to the National Student Financial Aid Scheme (Nsfas) that is to disburse student allowances, more than 400 000 applications have been received between the opening of applications period in September and the closing of applications in December 3.

-Most of the applicants were females – making up about 63% while males stood at 37%.
+Most of the applicants were females – making up about 63% leaving males at 37%.